-The general amenity of the Zone will be maintained by preventing tall obtrusive structures or buildings, and access to daylight on adjoining properties will be protected:
+The general amenity of the Zone will be maintained by preventing tall obtrusive structures or buildings, and access to daylight on adjoining properties will be protected.

-There will be a buffer between more intensive residential activities and accommodate generally lower density residential activities in order to accommodate the different characteristics of the zones.
+There will be a buffer between more intensive residential activities and residential zones that accommodate generally lower density residential activities in order to accommodate the different characteristics of the zones.